 Roughly two-thirds of the rise in renter households can be attributed to more single family residential (SFR) renters, according to a report by Zillow.

 The other one-third of the rise is due to tenants moving into multi-family units.
 Sensibly, the trend would be reversed in a normal housing market, with a greater share of new renters moving into multi-family units and a smaller share moving into SFR rentals.
-However, today’s trend is indicative of the mass of foreclosures in 2007-2013.
+However, the recent trend is a reflection of the mass of foreclosures in 2007-2013.
 Many SFRs lost to foreclosure were converted into rentals, directly or indirectly, for those same foreclosed-upon families.

 On the other hand, recent college graduates or those moving out of the nest for the first time make up a significant portion of new renter households moving into multi-family units.
 This generation — Generation Y (GenY) — will spend more of their lives as tenants than did their parents’ generation.